-At Victoria Dock Primary School, we use a variety of methods to support children in preventing and understanding the consequences of bullying through class assemblies, PSHE and Citizenship lessons, SMSC Curriculum and anti-bullying week.
+At Victoria Dock Primary School, we use a variety of methods to support children in preventing and understanding the consequences of bullying through class assemblies, Jigsaw lessons, our school ethos and anti-bullying week.

 The ethos and working philosophy of Victoria Dock Primary School means that all staff actively encourage children to have respect for each other and for other people's property.
 Good and kind/polite behaviour is regularly acknowledged and rewarded.
 Staff will regularly discuss friendship and bullying, this will inform children that we are serious about dealing with bullying and leads to open conversations and increased confidence in children to want to discuss bullying and report any incidents and concerns about other children's behaviour.